 Underwater Gliders

-We supply a range of Gliders with significant depth ratings, these buoyancy driven vehicles are designed for long-range ocean surveys.
-By silently modifying its buoyancy and using a small propeller for heading, the glider moves up and down through the water column and maintains an efficient horizontal trajectory.
-It can carry multiple sensors to measure physical, chemical, biological and acoustic parameters and sends data ashore via satellite.
-Easy to deploy, Gliders offer long endurance and low maintenance operations, making them ideal for coastal work and deep water research.
+We supply a range of Gliders with significant depth ratings, these buoyancy driven vehicles are designed for long-range ocean surveys and can carry multiple sensors to measure environmental or acoustic parameters.
+By silently modifying its buoyancy, gliders move up and down through the water column, maintaining an efficient horizontal trajectory.
+Long endurance and low maintenance operations make gliders ideal for deep water research.

 View all

-Models such as the MetOcean iSPHERE and Stokes drifter provide realtime GPS positions, seasurface temperature readings and twoway communication, allowing users to customise reporting intervals and receive data whenever needed.
-These compact drifters help scientists study shallowwater currents, responders predict where oil and debris will travel and rescue teams mark and follow search areas.
+Drifting buoys float with the currents and can send precise location and surface data via satellite.
+Designed to work in ocean currents for scientific research, oil spill or pollutant tracking and rescue / recovery missions.
+Models such as the MetOcean iSPHERE and Stokes drifter provide real‑time GPS positions, sea‑surface temperature readings, allowing users to customise reporting and receive data whenever needed.
+These compact buoys help scientists study shallow‑water currents, responders predict where oil and debris will travel and rescue teams mark and follow search areas.

 View all